Non-vanishing of geodesic periods of automorphic forms: Background

-Similarly for $f$ either an Eisenstein series or a residual Maa{\ss} form of weight $k$ with Laplace eigenvalue $1/4+t^2$, we have
+Similarly, for $f$ either an Eisenstein series or a residual Maa{\ss} form of weight $k$ with Laplace eigenvalue $1/4+t^2$, we have

 where $f_\infty(y)=A_fy^{1/2-it}+B_fy^{1/2+it}$ denotes the constant Fourier coefficient at $\infty$. \end{proposition} \begin{proof}[Proof sketch] The formula in \cite[Prop 4.2]{no23} gives a relation in the case $\Gamma=\Gamma_0(N)$ between the geodesic periods of an automorphic form $f$ and additive twist $L$-series of $f$, which are certain linear combinations of vertical line integrals of $f$.
-On the one hand, we need to argue that the formulas (\ref{eq:cuspmain}) and (\ref{eq:eisensteinmain}) correspond exactly to the ones in \cite[Prop 4.2]{no23} by rewriting the additive twists as line integrals.
+On the one hand, we need to argue that the formulas (\ref{eq:cuspmain}) and (\ref{eq:eisensteinmain}) correspond exactly to the ones in \cite[Prop.\ 4.2]{no23} by rewriting the additive twists as line integrals.
 Secondly, we want a similar formula for general $\Gamma$.
 To obtain this, notice that the arguments in \cite[Sec.
-4]{no23} carry over to general Fuchsian groups of the first kind with a cusp at infinity of width one.
-The only difference being that the dependence on the spectral data of $f$ might change, see Remark 4.1 in \emph{loc. cit.}.
-Now the the claimed result follows by inserted equations (4.31) and (4.32) of \emph{loc. cit.} into equation (4.27) of \emph{loc. cit.} and doing the change of variables $z\mapsto \gamma z$ in the line integral in (4.32). \end{proof}
+4]{no23} carry over to general Fuchsian groups of finite covolume with a cusp at infinity of width one.
+The only difference here is that the dependence on the spectral data of $f$ might change, see Remark 4.1 in \emph{loc.\ cit.}.
+Now the claimed result follows by inserting equations (4.31) and (4.32) of \emph{loc.\ cit.}\ into equation (4.27) of \emph{loc.\ cit.}\ and doing the change of variables $z\mapsto \gamma z$ in the line integral in (4.32). \end{proof}